testdockerwcsim/XTriggerApplication/README.md

       * `pass_all` is a very simple example
       * `nhits` is a relatively simple example.
 It has CPU and GPU versions
 4. Use `make` and/or `makeGPU` to build it
+   (you will need to create an environment variable CUDADIR pointing to your system CUDA installation, for example export CUDADIR="/usr/local/cuda" or export CUDADIR="/usr/local/cuda-8.0")
 5. Add your tool to a toolchain to test it with `./main TOOLCHAINNAME`
   * Or `./mainGPU TOOLCHAINNAME` for GPU code
 6. Write the README: `$ToolDAQapp/UserTools/TOOLNAME/README.md`